The Noble Venetian People Of Venice: A Travel Guide

 There is no place quite like Venice.
 The city is unlike any other in the world, and its architecture is a big part of that.
 Venice is built on a series of islands, and as a result, its streets are canals.
 And while most cities have a few landmarks here and there, Venice is basically one giant landmark.
 Every building in the city is a work of art, and it’s impossible to walk through Venice without being awestruck by the beauty around you.

 The most iconic buildings in Venice are probably its churches.
 Churches in Venice are some of the most beautiful in the world, and they’re incredibly ornate.
 St. Mark’s Basilica is perhaps the most famous church in Venice, and it’s definitely worth a visit.
-The exterior of the church is covered in mosaics, and the interior is even more impressive.
-If you want to see another beautiful church, make sure to check out Santa Maria Della Salute.
-This church has an incredible dome, and it’s worth walking inside just to see it.
+The church’s exterior is covered in mosaics, and the interior is even more impressive.
+If you want to see another beautiful church, check out Santa Maria Della Salute.
+This church has an incredible dome, and it’s worth walking inside to see it.

 Of course, Venetian architecture isn’t all about churches.
 There are also plenty of secular buildings that are worth checking out.
 Palazzo Ducale is one of the most impressive buildings in Venice, and it served as the seat of government for centuries.
 If you want to see something truly unique, make sure to visit Ca’ d’Oro.